IMO and its role in protecting the world's oceans

-The London Convention/Protocol regime also contributes to climate change mitigation by regulating for carbon capture and sequestration in subsea geological formations and providing regulations and guidance on how to assess proposals for ocean fertilization and other marine geoengineering activities that have the
+The London Convention/Protocol regime also contributes to climate change mitigation by regulating for carbon capture and sequestration in subsea geological formations and providing regulations and guidance on how to assess proposals for ocean fertilization and other marine ocean interventions for climate change mitigation.

 Read more on actions under the London Convention and Protocol to address marine litter and other emerging issues

 Click on the image to read more about climate change mitigation technologies.

 Partnerships for the oceans

 Cooperation and collaboration for sustainable oceans and all ocean matters is essential.

 IMO is the secretariat for the Joint Group of Experts on the Scientific Aspects of Marine Environmental Protection (GESAMP), which is an inter-agency mechanism providing independent scientific advice to its ten sponsoring UN organizations.

 IMO is also playing an active role in other environmental cooperation mechanisms in the UN, such as UN-Oceans, the UN Environment Management Group ( UN EMG ), the Global Compact.